 Our Cabin Medication Aide (or CMA) role is very similar to a counselor position but with the added medical responsibilities.
 (Be sure to read “A Day in the Life of a Wonderland Camp Counselor” above.)
-Our CMAs work under our RNs to help check in, prepare, and administer camper medications each week.
-They also help our nurses respond to medical emergencies.
+Our CMAs work under our nurses to help check in, prepare, and administer camper medications each week.
 This is a great opportunity for a nursing student to gain a lot of hands-on experience in the field!
 This position also lives and works in the cabin; when not doing medical- specific duties they will be helping campers with activities, personal care, etc. This is a challenging position at camp that takes dedication, organization, and a lot of hard work!

 Our camp clinic is staffed 24/6.
 People in this role will live onsite and respond to camper and staff medical needs as well as emergencies.
-They will work closely with the full clinic staff, our certified medication aides, and the Leadership team.
+They report to the Clinic Director and Camp Director.
+They will work closely with our certified medication aides, and the camp support team.
 They’re often called upon at night so will need to sleep with a walkie-talkie nearby.

 This individual should be studying to be a dietitian, nutritionist, or for a position in a food-service- related field.
 They will work with our kitchen teams and learn all aspects of the kitchen (meal planning, food prep, sanitation, serving etc.) The Dietary intern will work to plan healthy daily snacks for campers and staff.
 They will also assist with camper check-in to discuss special dietary needs/allergies with families and caregivers to ensure we are supporting those needs.
 When not working in the kitchen they will help within cabins, gaining more experience serving individuals with special needs.
 This position is a blend of kitchen staff, dietary specialist and camp counselor.
 They should expect to be cooking, serving food, doing dishes, prepping special diet meals, and all other aspects of working in a commercial kitchen as well as being in cabins serving individuals with special needs of all ages.
 (These are paid internships)